crahal/NHSSpend/readme.md

 ## Acknowledgements.

-The authors are grateful to comments on earlier versions of the work from Mark Exworthy, David Stuckler, Martin Mckee, Lucy Reynolds and James Rees.
-Technical research assistance provided by Ian Knowles.
+The authors are grateful to comments on earlier versions of the work from [Mark Exworthy](https://www.birmingham.ac.uk/staff/profiles/social-policy/exworthy-mark, [David Stuckler](http://www.davidstuckler.com/), [Martin Mckee](https://www.lshtm.ac.uk/aboutus/people/mckee.martin), Lucy Reynolds and [James Rees](https://researchers.wlv.ac.uk/james.rees).
+Technical research assistance provided by [Ian M. Knowles](https://github.com/ianknowles).
 The origins of this work originate from a scoping and prototyping exercise funded by the ESRC (grant numbers ES/M010392/1 and latterly ES/X000524/1), with majority funding latterly and gratefully acknowledged from the British Academy and the Leverhulme Trust (Grant RC-2018-003), the Leverhulme Centre for Demographic Science (LCDS), and Nuffield College.
 Insightful comments were gratefully received from participants at the International Conference for Administrative Data Research, the Economic Insights team at the Office for National Statistics, the Spatial Unit at the Department for Levelling Up, the Government Data Science Community Meetup, two editors, and two anonymous referees.
 Additional thanks are due to Max Hattersly, Ben Goodair and Yu Pei for all of their work on data verification.

 ## Licensing

 This code is made available under a GNU GENERAL PUBLIC LICENSE 3.0.

-Last updated: 2024-07-28
+Last updated: 2024-10-14